 Because Xanax is very much like alcohol in pill form, individuals suffering from a substance abuse disorder of this type generally require a safe and nurturing environment, in order to begin recovery.

-For Xanax addiction treatment to be successful, intervention by trained medical professionals and mental health clinician in a safe environment is required.
+For Xanax addiction treatment to be successful, intervention by trained medical professionals and mental health clinicians in a safe environment is required.
 It also takes work on the part of the addict to recover.
 There is an underlying reason the addiction occurred in the first place, which needs to be discovered before any real recovery can begin.

 Turning Point of Tampa Treatment Programs Addresses Xanax Addiction